Publication Ethics

 OC, PP, WG and SE publication types should be submitted no later than March 1 each conference year.
 Then, the International Program Committee (IPC) makes a decision about the acceptance of OC, PP, WG and SE on the basis of a review conducted by members of the IPC.

-Authors of RR, CO, OC, PP, WG and SE receive notification of the acceptance or rejection of their proposals (RRs can be invited to be resubmitted as a PP or an OC, which are then reviewed and decided upon by the IPC).
+Authors of RR, PR, CQ, OC, PP, WG and SE receive notification of the acceptance or rejection of their proposals (RRs can be invited to be resubmitted as a PP or an OC, which are then reviewed and decided upon by the IPC).

 Accepted contributions can be presented at the yearly conference on the condition that the presenting author has paid all neceessary conference fees in due time.